Traveling to Europe to enjoy a holiday is something that almost everyone would like to do at some point in their life.

 3. Dress properly in the fashion capital: Italy

 If you want to fit in with the locals in Italy, you should dress well.
 You should dress conservatively if you’re going to visit a church.
 You should dress modestly while you’re in Italy in general.
 Things you shouldn’t do in Italy include hurrying unnecessarily.
 You’ll find that shops do not open before 10 am.
 Another thing you shouldn’t do is leave the dinner table while dinner is still happening.
 It is considered very rude to do so.
+It might be a good idea to learn a few basic Italian phrases for travelers just in case.

 4. Food rules in France